 Poloniex forces customers to reset passwords

-Move came after login credentials appeared online, claiming to be for Poloniex accounts
+Move comes after login credentials appear online, claiming to be for Poloniex accounts

-Boston-based Poloniex was bought by Circle, a fintech firm with its headquarters in Dublin, in February 2018
+It is not known where the list of leaked email addresses and passwords for cryptocurrency exchange Poloniex originated.

 Cryptocurrency exchange Poloniex has forced a number of users to change passwords after login credentials claiming to belong to Poloniex accounts were leaked online.